 Side Effects of Steroid Abuse

 Steroid abuse can have numerous side effects, from hormonal changes to cardiovascular, liver, and musculoskeletal problems.
-While some steroid side effects are reversible if you stop using drugs, some others are permanent.
+While some steroid side effects are removable if you stop using drugs, some others are permanent.

-The overuse of steroids disrupts the normal production of hormones in the body, resulting in reversible and irreversible changes.
-While reversible changes, such as testicular atrophy and reduced sperm production, can be reversed when you stop using steroids, irreversible changes, such as breast development in males and male-pattern baldness, cannot be reversed.
+The overuse of steroids disrupts the normal production of hormones in the body, resulting in removable and irremovable changes.
+While removable changes, such as testicular atrophy and reduced sperm production, can be reversed when you stop using steroids, irremovable changes, such as breast development in males and male-pattern baldness, cannot be reversed.

 Excessive growth of body hair but loss of scalp hair in women is a common side effect of steroid use.
 Other effects of anabolic steroids use are in the form of masculinization, resulting in reduction in body fat and breast size, deepening of voice, coarse skin becomes coarse, and enlargement of clitoris.